astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/06-oop-fundamentals.md

 By the end of this chapter, you will be able to:

-- Transform functions and data into cohesive classes that model scientific concepts
+- Transform functions and data into cohesive classes that model scientific concepts.
-- Distinguish between instance and class attributes and choose appropriately for scientific data
+- **Distinguish between instance and class attributes and choose appropriately for scientific data.
-- Create methods that operate on object state while understanding the role of `self`
+- Create methods that operate on object state while understanding the role of `self`.
 - Implement properties to compute derived values and validate scientific constraints
 - Write special methods (`__init__`, `__str__`, `__repr__`) to make objects Pythonic
 - Debug common OOP errors using introspection tools and error messages